hiveot/hub/runtime/README-routing.md

 ## Summary

 The HiveOT runtime provides routing of events and actions through multiple protocols.
-The runtime includes a digital twin service that consists of a Thing directory, value store and history store.
+The runtime contains a digital twin service that consists of a Thing directory, value store and history store.

 The protocol bindings authenticate request messages and pass them to the router.
 The router  invokes the middleware handlers, and if accepted passes the message to the registered handler for the message type.